voodoo12345/credits-docs/source/step_by_step.rst

 Assuming you have already developed and tested locally your transforms you can now provide it to bootstrap your blockchain.
-Please notice that module inclusion is a path to local file.
-You need to supply the module contents unescaped and fully intact including the linebreaks to preserve validity of the Python source, so it's not possible to include it's contents directly into the ``curl`` call string.
+Please notice that module inclusion is a path to a local file.
+You need to supply the module contents unescaped and fully intact including the line breaks to preserve the validity of the Python source, so it's not possible to include it's contents directly into the ``curl`` call string.

 .. code-block:: bash